kimoppalfens/kimoppalfens.github.io/_posts/2017-03-25-Setting up an SCCM Labo using Powershell Direct - Part 2.md

   - PowerShell Direct
 ---

 Automating a full SCCM Labo setup using PowerShell Direct.
-Part 1 focused on setting up router virtual machine and can be found [here](http://www.oscc.be/sccm/configmgr/powershell/powershell%20direct/Setting-up-an-SCCM-Labo-using-Powershell-Direct-Part-1/).
 Part 2 will be on setting up and configuring the Domain Controller.

 # Intro #

-Just like in Part 1 I'll break down the script into several blocks to explain what each part does.
+Just like in [Part 1 - Setting up a Router VM](http://www.oscc.be/sccm/configmgr/powershell/powershell%20direct/Setting-up-an-SCCM-Labo-using-Powershell-Direct-Part-1), I'll break down the script into several blocks to explain what each part does.
-The beginning of the script is identical to setting up the router VM and also any following vm in next posts, so I won't go into to much detail there.
+The beginning of the script is identical to setting up the router VM and also any following virtual machine in next posts, so I won't go into to much detail there.

 ## The Script ##

 The Pre-requisites for the script to run successfully :

-1) A sysprepped VHDX with Server 2016 installed
+1. A sysprepped VHDX with Server 2016 installed
-2) The SCCM 1606 ISO (to be able to extend the AD schema)
+2. The SCCM 1606 ISO (to be able to extend the AD schema)

 ## Step 1 ##